iamBedant/FlamechartKt/README.md

-## Why This Exists
+## Backstory
 While working on a project, I needed to visualize a collection of stack traces.
-I explored existing solutions and came across Brendan Gregg's FlameGraph.
-However, FlameGraph is tailored for a multithreaded environment, whereas my use case involves a single-threaded environment where time needs to be represented on the x-axis.
-Thus, I decided to build this tool.
-Additionally, I wanted to experiment with WebAssembly (Wasm).
+During my exploration of existing solutions, I found Brendan Gregg's  [FlameGraph](https://github.com/brendangregg/FlameGraph?tab=readme-ov-file).
+However, it didn't quite address my specific needs.

+## Why not FlameGraph
+FlameGraph was designed to visualize the performance of backend applications in a multithreaded environment.
+On the x-axis of a FlameGraph, function calls from multiple threads are mostly merged into one.
+This approach is perfect for applications with many threads.
+However, for applications where the focus is primarily on a single thread's behavior, such as the Android main thread, it would be more useful to represent time on the x-axis.
+Google Chrome's dev tool offers a feature called FlameChart that addresses this need for web applications.

+## Project Purpose
+This project aims to create a similar visualization tool for Android.
+While I could have written an adapter for Chrome's dev tool or PerfettoUI, I also wanted to explore the current state of WASM and Compose Multiplatform for some time now.
+This project seemed like a great opportunity to do so.